wegiangb/NERC_EDI/README.md

 # WP 3 AQ network in Nottingham

+Done in the Hackathon

-## ·       Plans for AQ networks and school trial through NTU Outreach Team
+## ·        Overview and Plans for AQ networks and school trial through NTU Outreach Team

-## ·       Method to choose schools with EDI minorities
+## ·        Scope of the AQ network

+## ·        AQ network sensors selected and location in network

 To do after hackathon